-While Dubai is heralded as one of the world’s most popular success stories, it did not, however, come about out of shear luck; instead, it is the result of an unique disruptive innovation in strategic visioning, coupled with an abundance of hard work to implement the necessary prerequisites for the vision to become a reality.
+While Dubai is heralded as one of the world’s most popular success stories, it did not, however, come about out of sheer luck; instead, it is the result of a unique disruptive innovation in strategic visioning, coupled with an abundance of hard work to implement the necessary prerequisites for the vision to become a reality.
 This includes:

-- Distinctive and Innovative Architecture: Housing Projects, Business Districts, Shopping Malls, Hotels, Amusement Parks, Sport Clubs & Facilities, Social, Cultural, Commercial, and Art Centres.
+- Distinctive and Innovative Architecture: Housing Projects, Business Districts, Shopping Malls, Hotels, Amusement Parks, Sports Clubs & Facilities, Social, Cultural, Commercial, and Art Centres.

 - Safety and Security

 - Advanced Financial Systems and Bustling Economy